CNC Turning Services

 Design for Manufacturing

-5th-axis milling refers to the machining process in which a cutting tool moves along five different axes to create complex and intricate three-dimensional shapes.
+5-axis milling refers to the machining process in which a cutting tool moves along five different axes to create complex and intricate three-dimensional shapes.
 In traditional milling, only three axes (X, Y, and Z) are involved, allowing for movement in a linear fashion along these axes.
-However, fifth axis milling introduces two additional rotational axes, typically referred to as A and B. Learn More
+However, 5-axis milling introduces two additional rotational axes, typically referred to as A and B. Learn More